mterzolo/zolo-data-warehouse/README.md

 ### Weekly Roast Schedule
 Predict demand of roasted coffee for the week to reduce spoilage (When we roast too much coffee) and out-of-stock (When we don't roast enough coffee.
 Once the database is connecting we will understand our baseline spoilage / out-of-stock rates and seek to lower them using statistical models.

+### How much Cash in the Stash
+Each farmers' market needs cash in the register to return change to customers.
+Look at historical data to minimize how much cash we need to put in the register, while ensuring that we don't run out of any small bills throughout the day.